Image relevance check

 Buy first

-Sun-dried tomatoes (oil-packed), heavy cream, and fresh baby spinach are the ingredients most likely to affect freshness, texture, and timing for One-Pot Creamy Tuscan Pasta.
+Sun-dried tomatoes (oil-packed), heavy cream, and fresh baby spinach are the ingredients most likely to affect freshness and texture.

 Package check

-Penne pasta, olive oil, and sun-dried tomatoes (oil-packed) may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+Penne pasta, olive oil, and sun-dried tomatoes (oil-packed) may come in larger containers than needed; confirm amounts before buying backups.

 Cost control